 However, a recent Usabilla report found that 54% of people polled said they would always choose an automated customer service option over human interaction if it saved them 10 minutes.

-Secure and encrypted online intake forms comply with the ethical requirements for the safekeeping of sensitive client data.
+When selecting an online intake form app, law firms should make sure they comply with the ethical requirements for avoiding client conflicts, and safekeeping sensitive client data.

 Rule 1.6 addresses the confidentiality of information.
 The chief concern in terms of online intake forms comes from the need to keep the client’s information safe from cyber-attacks.
-Intake forms by their very nature can contain sensitive information like social security numbers, financial data, and personal details.
+Intake forms by their very nature can contain sensitive information like confidential information about the client’s legal matter, social security numbers, financial data, and personal details.

-Additionally, the ABA offers this checklist from Arlan McMillan, the chief security officer at Chicago firm Kirkland & Ellis, of best practices for defending a firm from cyber-assault:
+Additionally, the American Bar Association offers this checklist from Arlan McMillan, the chief security officer at Chicago firm Kirkland & Ellis, of best practices for defending a firm from cyber-assault:

 - Aggressively patch your computer systems (laptops, servers, etc.).
 Microsoft releases patches every month, and program patches are released regularly.
 “If you’re patching, it makes it much harder for hackers to take advantage of your computer systems.”
 On average, an unpatched computer exposed to the internet will be hacked within 90 minutes.